fizzed/ninja-undertow/README.md

 ## Usage

 Ninja-undertow is on maven central.
+The version will always be the Ninja version it was compiled against + `undertowN` which represents the undertow build increment.

 ```xml
 <dependency>